NagarajuNarishetti/EchoBlogs/README.md

 - `TENANT_APPS`: Apps that run on tenant schemas
 - `TENANT_MODEL`: Points to Client model
 - `TENANT_DOMAIN_MODEL`: Points to Domain model
+- DRF and SimpleJWT configured for API and JWT auth

 ## 🧪 Testing